paholg/envswitch/README.md

 # set by envswitch to be unset.
 ```

-You can also run `envswitch list` to see available environments or
+You can also run `es -l` to see available environments.
-`envswitch get` to see the currently set environment.

 ## Integrations